susanev/uw-stars-cse/week3/plan.md

 * Quiz Review
 * Graphics practice (on laptops)
  * Write a method to draw a house
- * Write a method that draws _n_ houses, based on a parameter received
+ * Write a method that draws _n_ houses horizontally across the screen, based on a parameter received (they should not overlap)
  * __Extra__: Include a parameter in your house method that represents the size of the house, and the parameter that represents the base color of the house
 * Whiteboard exercises (if time)